 The role of the Chief Technology Officer (CTO) is one which has been growing in importance in recent years.
-While the fundamental job description may not have changed drastically, the way the role has been perceived has certainly altered.
+While the fundamental job description may not have changed drastically, the way the role has been perceived has certainly changed.
 Today, CTOs have a much more pivotal position within an organisation, managing people and projects to ensure their companies are at the forefront when it comes to technological advances.

 What does it take to become a successful CTO?